ManderaGeneral/generalimport/README.md

 Call `GeneralImporter` before importing any optional dependencies.

-Here is a simple minimal example:
+Here is a minimal example:

 ``` python
 from generalimport import GeneralImporter